The density conjecture for principal congruence subgroups: Basic notation

 The remaining archimedean inner product in the Whittaker model is $\asymp 1$ by Stade's formula (see the remark after \eqref{stade} below).
 Finally the adjoint $L$-function can be bounded from above using \cite{Li} and we obtain

+(Note that we only need upper bounds for $C(\pi)$, lower bounds are in general not available unconditionally for $n \geq 3$.)

-Our discussion was focused on adelising the cuspidal part of $X_q$.
-Essentially the same discussion applies to as well.
+Our discussion was focused on adelising the cuspidal part of $L^2(X_q)$.
+Essentially the same discussion applies to the $L^2$-space of as well.
 We can now give a new description of $m_{\Gamma(q)}(\pi_v)$ in terms of automorphic representations.
-Indeed, for an irreducible unramified representation $\eta$ of ${\rm GL}_n(\Bbb{Q}_v)$, we have
+Indeed, for an irreducible unramified representation $\eta$ of ${\rm GL}_n(\Bbb{Q}_v)$, we have The non-cuspidal part of $L^2(X(q))$ can be adelised and de-adelised similarly.